drigberg/nerdata/README.md

 ### BUILDING

 To build, run `npm run compile`.
 This first compiles the Typescript code and then auto-generates Flow definitions.
-The Flow generator makes mistakes, so you'll need to do some manual edits to all the `.flow.js` files in `lib/`.
-Bonus points for anyone who cleans this up so it's all done smoothly and automatically!
+Some magic is done here to add `// @flow`, and the generator can make mistakes, so be sure to run `npm run check-flow` to be sure everything worked.

 ## CONTRIBUTING